Off-Narrative-Labs/Tuxedo/tutorial/06-dex-config.md

 It also has two tokens added.
 These two tokens represent the trading pair that this dex is trading.

-We will need to make our order type generic over this entire config rather than just the verifer.
+We will need to make our order type generic over this entire config rather than just the verifier.
-And because we won't be using the two token types for any actual fields, we will need to use Rust's [`PhantomData` marker]().
+And because we won't be using the two token types for any actual fields, we will need to use Rust's [`PhantomData` marker](https://doc.rust-lang.org/std/marker/struct.PhantomData.html).

 ```rust
 #[cfg_attr(feature = "std", derive(Serialize, Deserialize))]